Kateryna Osadcha

 Kateryna Osadcha (Ukrainian: Катерина Осадча; born 12 September 1983) is a Ukrainian journalist, host of the programs "Social Life", "The Voice of Ukraine" (1–3, 6–8 seasons) and "The Voice Kids" on the TV channel "1+1".
-From the age of 13 to 18 she worked in the modeling business in Western Europe, after which she returned to Ukraine.

 Biography

-She was born on September 12, 1983 in Kyiv.
+She was born on September 12, 1983, in Kyiv.
 Her father — Oleksandr Osadchyi, was a Director of Kyivprylad factory, while her mother is a housewife.
 She also has a younger brother.

-In addition to school, Katya was engaged in music and dance (she was a member of the choreographic ensemble "Little Falcons").
+In addition to school, Osadcha was engaged in music and dance and was a member of the choreographic ensemble "Little Falcons".
 At the age of thirteen, she began her professional modeling career and graduated from the Bagira Agency's modeling school.
 At the age of 14, after finishing ninth grade, she went to film in Tokyo for three months.
 Later there were shootings in Germany, England and France.
-Kateryna passed her final exams at school externally due to a busy filming schedule.
+Osadcha passed her final exams at school externally due to a busy filming schedule.

-At the age of 18, Kateryna finished her modeling career and returned to live in Ukraine.
+At the age of 18, Osadcha finished her modeling career and returned to live in Ukraine.
 She married Oleh Polishchuk, a Member of Parliament from the Green Party, and in 2002 gave birth to a son, Ilya.
 Due to poor knowledge of the Ukrainian language, four months after the birth of a child she began to work with a teacher to practice the skills of speech and diction.
 She graduated in absentia from the Faculty of History of the University of Kyiv.

 The first experience of television journalism appeared after working as a freelance correspondent for the First National Channel (in 2015 was renamed to UA:First).
-In 2005, Kateryna passed the casting and became the host of the project "Social life" on the TV channel "Tonis".
-In 2007 she became the host of the program "Social Life" at the UA:First.
+In 2005, Osadcha passed the casting and became the host of the project "Social life" on the TV channel "Tonis".
+In 2007, she became the host of the program "Social Life" at the UA:First.
 In August 2008, the program began airing on 1+1.

-In 2009, she participated in the second season of the "1+1" show "Dancing for you" with partner Andriy Krys.
-In 2011 she became the host of the Ukrainian version of the international TV franchise "The Voice".
-In 2012, the talent show "The Voice Kids", in which Kateryna's role as a presenter changed – now she helped the children to cope with the excitement before going on stage.

-From October 11, 2015 she was the host of the show "Little Giants", a Ukrainian adaptation of a Televisa show Pequeños Gigantes.

 On October 31, 2017, Osadcha became a member of the jury "Model XL" along with designer Andre Tan, choreographer Vlad Yama and Latvian model Tetyana Matskevych.